dgg-trimit/event-utility/README.md

 Usage
 -----
-Simply include this file at the bottom of your <body>, but before your <script/> which will use this.
+Simply include this file at an appropriate place within your html.

 e.g.